 They ought to be a nurturing ground for serenity and magical connections.
 But that will only happen if coworking space owners and managers facilitate creative forces.

 The coworking space must encourage symbiotic connections.
-Water coolers and office kitchens should be the only environment where workers have the peace of mind needed to experience a burst of new ideas.
+Water coolers and office kitchens should not be the only environment where workers have the peace of mind needed to experience a burst of new ideas.
 Instead, there should be multiple locations workers can relax and contemplate their goals and the things that inspire them.

 If you design and build coworking spaces just as premises for people to work, you’ll fall short of the optimal value proposition you could offer your prospective clients.
 You must see a coworking space as the physical and cultural infrastructure supporting the realization of the customer’s goals.